-This three-day festival promotes Mexico’s indigenous roots which, as with most of the world’s indigenous groups, are in danger of being yanked out by national and international corporate greed.
+This three-day festival promotes Mexico’s indigenous roots which, as with most of the world’s native groups, are in danger of being yanked out by national and international corporate greed.

-Now in its sixth year, the lineup for the three-day festival includes music and dance performances, workshops and conferences, with art and handicrafts for sale throughout the weekend.
+Now in its sixth year, the lineup for the festival includes music and dance performances, plus workshops and conferences, with art and handicrafts for sale throughout the weekend.